reifyhealth/specmonstah/README.md

  [:post {:id 9 :topic-id 5 :created-by-id 1 :updated-by-id 1}]]
 ```

+The `insert` function is an example of code you might write to manage
+the relationship between specmonstah-generated data and your own
-The `insert` function simulates inserting records in a db by conjing
+database.
+In this case, `insert` simulates inserting records in a db
-entities on the `ent-db` atom.
-The maps were generated using
+by conjing entities on an `ent-db` atom.
+The maps were generated
-`clojure.spec`.
+using `clojure.spec`.
 Notice that all the foreign keys line up.

 ### Specify different users